 CDS OUTPUT AS String Name Value Pairs

 As the name suggest, this output uses string name-value pairs as defined in the vMR as the output.
-Please refer to the HL7 vMR XML Implementation Guide for details (Section 1.4.2).
+Please refer to the HL7 vMR XML Specification for details (Section 1.4.2).
 An example is provided below.

 <?xml version="1.0" encoding="UTF-8"?>